 Labour promises ‘tough’ new law against spiking to protect women and girls

-Sir Keir said spiking is ‘pernicious, dangerous and hateful’ and promised the Labour party will ‘punish it as such’
+Keir Starmer said spiking is ‘pernicious, dangerous and hateful’ and promised the Labour Party will ‘punish it as such’

-Labour would make spiking a specific offence to tackle a “terrifying rise” in the crime, Sir Keir Starmer has pledged.
+Labour would make spiking a specific offence in order to tackle a “terrifying rise” in the crime, Sir Keir Starmer has pledged.

 The Labour leader said spiking was a “pernicious, dangerous and hateful crime” and promised the party will “punish it as such”.

-As prime minister, Sir Keir would create a “tough” new law to “stem the scourge of dangerous crimes being perpetrated against women and girls”.
+As prime minister, Sir Keir would create a “tough” new law to “stem the scourge of dangerous crimes being perpetrated against women and girls”, he said.

-The former director of public prosecutions said he has seen first-hand how victims are let down by outdated laws.
+The former director of public prosecutions said he has seen at first hand how victims are let down by outdated laws.

-Spiking is currently covered by several different offences but there is no specific offence police can use to catch perpetrators.
+Spiking is currently covered by several different offences, but there is no specific offence police can use to charge perpetrators.
 The number of reported spiking incidents is rising, with a notable increase in “needle spiking”, which sees people injected with drugs without their consent.

 Figures from police forces in England and Wales show there were nearly 5,000 reported needle and drink spikings between September 2021 and September 2022.
-Almost two-thirds of reports happen on weekends and more than half take place in pubs, bars and clubs.
+Almost two-thirds of reports happen at weekends, and more than half of the incidents take place in pubs, bars and clubs.

 Speaking to Holly Willoughby and Phillip Schofield on This Morning on Tuesday, Sir Keir said: “I saw first-hand as director of public prosecutions that victims are let down when the law doesn’t keep up with evolving crime.
 My government will recognise the reality of dangerous new crimes being perpetrated against, more often than not, young women, and we will act.

-The Labour leader warned against “complacency” in tackling new forms of abuse such as cyber flashing and revenge porn online, and the “terrifying emergence of spiking”.
-And he promised perpetrators will “feel the full force of the justice system” under a Labour government.
+The Labour leader warned against “complacency” in tackling new forms of abuse, such as cyberflashing, revenge porn, and the “terrifying emergence of spiking”.
+And he promised that perpetrators will “feel the full force of the justice system” under a Labour government.

 Sir Keir has previously committed Labour to the “mission” of halving incidents of violence against women and girls.

-He held a discussion on Monday about how to tackle the issue with campaigners including TV personality Georgia Harrison and actress Emily Atack.
+He held a discussion on Monday about how to tackle the issue, with campaigners including TV personality Georgia Harrison and actor Emily Atack.

 Join our commenting forum